stefonarch/lxqt-wlogout/README.md

     "keybind" : "character to be bound"
 }
 ```
-By default after terminating the LXQt-session it sends SIGTERM to `$wayland_compositor`.
+By default after terminating the LXQt-session it sends SIGTERM to `$WAYLAND_COMPOSITOR`.

 Check the default [layout file](layout) for examples and run `man 5 lxqt-wlogout` for documentation.
 ### Style